1968 United States presidential election: Possible sabotage of peace talks

 Bryce Harlow, former Eisenhower White House staff member, claimed to have "a double agent working in the White House...
 I kept Nixon informed."
 Harlow and Nixon's future National Security Advisor and Secretary of State Henry Kissinger, who was friendly with both campaigns and guaranteed a job in either a Humphrey or Nixon administration, separately predicted Johnson's "bombing halt": "The word is out that we are making an effort to throw the election to Humphrey.
 Nixon has been told of it", Democratic senator George Smathers informed Johnson.

-Nixon asked Anna Chennault to be his "channel to Mr. Thieu" in order to advise him to refuse participation in the talks, in what is sometimes described as the "Anna Chennault Affair".
+Nixon asked Anna Chennault to be his "channel to Mr. Thieu" to advise him to refuse participation in the talks, in what is sometimes described as the "Anna Chennault Affair".
 Thieu was promised a better deal under a Nixon administration.
 Chennault agreed and periodically reported to John Mitchell that Thieu had no intention of attending a peace conference.
-On November 2, Chennault informed the South Vietnamese ambassador: "I have just heard from my boss in Albuquerque who says his boss [Nixon] is going to win.
+On November 2, Chennault informed Bùi Diễm, the South Vietnamese ambassador: "I have just heard from my boss in Albuquerque who says his boss [Nixon] is going to win.
 And you tell your boss [Thieu] to hold on a while longer."
 In 1997, Chennault admitted that, "I was constantly in touch with Nixon and Mitchell".
 The effort also involved Texas Senator John Tower and Kissinger, who traveled to Paris on behalf of the Nixon campaign.
 William Bundy stated that Kissinger obtained "no useful inside information" from his trip to Paris, and "almost any experienced Hanoi watcher might have come to the same conclusion".
 While Kissinger may have "hinted that his advice was based on contacts with the Paris delegation", this sort of "self-promotion ... is at worst a minor and not uncommon practice, quite different from getting and reporting real secrets".

 Johnson learned of the Nixon-Chennault effort because the NSA was intercepting communications in Vietnam.
 In response, Johnson ordered NSA surveillance of Chennault and wire-tapped the South Vietnamese embassy and members of the Nixon campaign.
 He did not leak the information to the public because he did not want to "shock America" with the revelation, nor reveal that the NSA was intercepting communications in Vietnam.
 Johnson did make information available to Humphrey, but at this point Humphrey thought he was going to win the election, so he did not reveal the information to the public.
 Humphrey later regretted this as a mistake.
 The South Vietnamese government withdrew from peace negotiations, and Nixon publicly offered to go to Saigon to help the negotiations.
 A promising "peace bump" ended up in "shambles" for the Democratic Party.
+The claim of sabotage of peace talks between the United States and South Vietnam from Nixon has been disputed by historian Luke Nichter in his 2023 book The Year That Broke Politics: Collusion and Chaos in the Presidential Election of 1968.